 Question 2: All Parties: Please briefly set out your current process for managing unregistered consumers in each of the scenarios?

 Each respondent provided a company specific process for managing unregistered consumers.
 The majority of respondents focused on determining the responsible Party for the unregistered consumer whether it is the Supplier rather than the DNO to refer the consumer to complete a conventional registration process.
-The approach was then broken down in to scenarios such as whether it is a failure in a new connection process or not, the meter was disconnected in error, an MPAN is in place but no meter, it has determined to be a safe or unsafe illegal abstraction, Revenue Protection or another Party has requested the respondents business to investigate the issue.The IDNO respondent advised that they had no formalised process for handling unregistered consumers.
+The approach was then broken down in to scenarios such as :

+whether it is a failure in a new connection process or not,

+the meter was disconnected in error,

+an MPAN is in place but no meter;

+it has determined to be a safe or unsafe illegal abstraction, Revenue Protection; or

+another Party has requested the respondents business to investigate the issue.

+The IDNO respondent advised that they had no formalised process for handling unregistered consumers.

 The Working Group noted a Suppliers response which advised that they utilise the Master Registration Agreement (MRA) Agreed Process (MAP) 04 Disconnected in Error message to solve issues with unregistered legacy meters and another Supplier who requests for MPANs to be registered via the D0168 dataflow.